 10. Scottish Traditional Boat Festival

 Boat Festival is one the most interesting traditional Scottish festivals.
 A cultural event is hosted on the Aberdeenshire coast by Portsoy.
 Various entertaining activities like sports, music, dance, rowing and sailing events, are organized during the celebrations.
 It is observed during the third week of June.
 It’s is one of the highly awaited and enjoyed festivals in Scotland 2019.

 Enticed to check these out and witness the Scottish culture at its best?
-Get set and enjoy Scotland in its vibrant hues.
-Book your trip to Europe with TravelTriangle and get going!
+Get set and enjoy festivals in Scotland in its vibrant hues.
+Book your trip to Europe and get going!
+You will have the best time of your life experiencing the Scottish culture from your own eyes.

 Looking To Book An International Holiday?